helgihaf/DnDSurvival/README.md

 # Hiding
 ## Why hide?
-* You can gain a surprise round at the beginning of combat.
+* You can gain surprise at the beginning of combat.
 * Opponents have disadvantage on attack roll
 * You gain advantage on attack roll.
 * Many spells cannot target you